Deducteam/Dedukti/BRANCHES.md

 **acu** Created by Gaspard Ferey - Dedukti with AC/ACU (WIP)

-**sukerujo** Created by Raphaël Cauderlier - An extension of the Dedukti parser with syntactic sugar and built-ins .
+**sukerujo** Created by Raphaël Cauderlier - An alternative parser with syntactic sugar and built-ins.
 In the long run, should be a soft on its own, independent of Dedukti.
+See http://deducteam.gforge.inria.fr/sukerujo/

 **eniqoc** Created by François Thiré - Translate proofs from Dedukti[STTforall] to Coq and Matita.
 Should be a soft on its own, independent of Dedukti.

 **universo** Created by François Thiré - Translate proofs form Dedukti[STTforall] to OpenTheory.
 Should be a soft on its own (probably merged with eniqoc), independent of Dedukti.

+**meta** Probably created by François Thiré - Add a tool called dkmeta to normalize files.
+In the long run, should be a soft on its own, independent of Dedukti.
+See http://deducteam.gforge.inria.fr/metadedukti/

 # Pull requests being reviewed